startinggravity/Drupal-8-Theme/README.md

 0. `mv drupal8_theme.libraries.yml your_theme.libraries.yml`

-0. Edit your_theme.libraries.yml as needed.
+0. Edit may not be needed to your_theme.libraries.yml unless you choose to add other CSS and JS files.
+You can find more information on the use of the libraries.yml file here: https://www.drupal.org/developing/api/8/assets.

 0. `node update`